DevMinimah/Cybersecurity-Master-Journey/Certifications/IBM-SkillsBuild/Module-09/practical.md

 - SOC Role Alignment: Effective security operations depend on assigning the right people to the right tasks.
 Matching applicant skills (e.g., analytical thinking, technical expertise, communication) to roles like SOC Analyst, Incident Responder, or SOC Manager ensures efficient triage and response.

 ## 💡 What I Learned:
-- SOC Model Selection: There is no "one-size-fits-all" SOC model.
+- SOC Model Selection: There is no one-size-fits-all SOC model.
 The choice depends heavily on organizational factors such as budget, existing infrastructure, staff expertise, and the complexity of the IT environment (e.g., cloud vs. on-prem).
 - Scalability: As organizations grow or adopt cloud services, their security operations must scale.
 Hybrid models offer a practical path for maturing organizations to extend their capabilities without rebuilding from scratch.
 - Resource Constraints: Limited resources (budget, staff, space) can be mitigated by leveraging external expertise through MSSPs, ensuring security coverage even for resource-constrained organizations.
 - Role Specialization: A successful SOC requires a diverse team with specialized roles.
 Proper assignment ensures that incidents are escalated correctly and handled by personnel with the appropriate level of expertise.

 ## 📸 Screenshot:
 🔒 Screenshot Restriction Notice

 Screenshots from IBM SkillsBuild simulated lab environments are proprietary content and cannot be shared externally per IBM's academic integrity policy and terms of use.

 Lab Completion Verified: